 Stop wasting time!
 Greek noblemen would ask their servants to rub mint leaves onto the dining table to give it a refreshing scent.
-An easy and pleasant task, in comparison to other housekeeping chores, it was associated with laziness.
+An easy and pleasant task, in comparison to other housekeeping chores and associated with laziness.
 Especially, when some servants took their time completing it.

 Why did you choose this idiom?
 I like the concept of calling somebody out when they are either inefficient on purpose (taking their time) or picky, always choosing nice and easy tasks.
 This can become a real problem, especially when being part of a team.

 Diana is working in the private market as a translator and a Conference Interpreter (Romanian A, English B and French C).
 She holds a Masters in Translation Studies and a second Masters in Conference Interpreting from London Metropolitan University.
 She is also a Professional Police and Court Romanian Interpreter (NRPSI registered) successfully training students sitting the DPSI exam since 2010 and DipTrans from 2011.

 As a researcher, Diana is currently working on her PhD project in Interpreting Studies at the University of Surrey, and she is interested in remote interpreting and the impact on the interpreter’s work environment.